-Connecting the swing highs with a trendline, and the swing lows with a trendline, creates a symmetric triangle where the two trendlines are moving towards each other.
+Connecting the swing highs with a trendline and the swing lows with a trendline creates a symmetric triangle where the two trendlines are moving towards each other.
 A triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.
 Since the price may move up and down in a triangle pattern several times, traders often wait for the price to form three swing highs or lows before drawing the trendlines.

-The price is still being confined to a smaller and smaller area, but is reaching a similar high point each time the low moves up.
+The price is still being confined to a smaller and smaller area over time, but it is reaching a similar high point each time the low moves up.
 An ascending triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.

-The price is being confined to a smaller and smaller area, but is reaching a similar low point on each move down.
+The price is being confined to a smaller and smaller area, but it is reaching a similar low point on each move down.
 A descending triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.

-If the price breaks below triangle support (lower trendline), then a short trade is initiated with a stop loss order placed above a recent swing high, or just above triangle resistance (upper trendline).
+If the price breaks below triangle support (lower trendline), then a short trade is initiated with a stop-loss order placed above a recent swing high, or just above triangle resistance (upper trendline).

-If the price breaks above triangle resistance (upper trendline), then a long trade is initiated with a stop loss order placed below a recent swing low, or just below triangle support (lower trendline).
+If the price breaks above triangle resistance (upper trendline), then a long trade is initiated with a stop-loss order placed below a recent swing low, or just below triangle support (lower trendline).

 To exit a profitable trade, consider using a profit target.
 A profit target is an offsetting order placed at a pre-determined price.
 One option is to place a profit target at a price that will capture a price move equal to the entire height of the triangle.
 For example, if the triangle was $1 in height at its thickest point (left side), then place a profit target $1 above the breakout point if long, or $1 below the breakout point if short.